yknx4/tictactoe_core/README.md

 * What if we want to make it configurable for N players instead of 2?
 * And, will the logic need to change if we want to create a N x M board instead of N x N?
 * Remember this code is supposed to be used by other programmers so they need to be well documented and tested
+* Once the game finishes, players are asked if they want to play again.
+If they do, the player who lost the previous match starts.
+In case of a draw, the player who did the second-to-last movement starts

 ## Deliverables